ChocoPancakes1219/RAG-application-using-LlamaIndex/README.md

 ### Endpoints
 #### 1. POST `/ingest`:
-- **Functionality**: This endpoint allows users to upload text documents via a web interface or directly through the API.
+**Functionality**: This endpoint allows users to upload text documents via a web interface or directly through the API.
 The uploaded documents are then ingested into LlamaIndex, creating a searchable index that enhances the model's response capabilities.
+**Key Features**:
-- **Key Features**: Able to filter out non-text file formats.
-Processing large files in manageable chunks to optimize memory usage and performance.
-Efficiently indexes large volumes of text to facilitate rapid retrieval.
-Able to manage error when API is called without file uploads.
+- Able to filter out non-text file formats.
+- Processing large files in manageable chunks to optimize memory usage and performance.
+- Efficiently indexes large volumes of text to facilitate rapid retrieval and effective memory management.
+note: Index are currently stored locally in the project respiratory, for future scaling purpose switching to a vector database (e.g. Pinecone) would be more ideal
+- Able to manage various type of errors and return clear and concise error messages
 #### 2. GET `/query`:
-- **Functionality**: Users can submit search queries through this endpoint.
+**Functionality**: Users can submit search queries through this endpoint.
 The application uses LlamaIndex's AI-driven search capabilities to fetch relevant information from the indexed documents.
+**Key Features**:
-- **Key Features**: Provides quick and relevant responses based on the context of the indexed documents.
-Supports complex query types, offering flexibility in information retrieval.Able to detect and handle case where empty query is parsed to the API.
+- Provides quick and relevant responses based on the context of the indexed documents.
+- Supports complex query types, offering flexibility in information retrieval.
+- Able to detect and handle case where empty query is parsed to the API.
 #### 3. GET `/`:
-- **Functionality**: Serves as the main entry point for the web application.
+**Functionality**: Serves as the main entry point for the web application.
 This endpoint delivers the user interface, enabling easy access to both the ingestion and querying functionalities.
+**Key Features**:
-- **Key Features**: User-friendly interface that guides users through document upload and querying processes.
+- User-friendly interface that guides users through document upload and querying processes.

 ### Real-Time Updates
 The application supports real-time updating of the index whenever new documents are ingested via the **POST `/ingest`** endpoint.
 This ensures that the knowledge base is continually evolving and that queries return the most up-to-date information.